-Who ultimately pays for all the court cases the government gets to fight perennially, round the year every year.
+Who ultimately pays for all the court cases the government gets to fight perennially, round the year every year?
 No prizes for guessing it is the tax payers.
 It is true courts are the civilized forums on which modern disputes are settled, but when there are too many disputes any single institution or individual gets into, it is an indicator something simply is not right somewhere.
-And when many of the numerous cases that we get to see the government fight are actually untenable and indefensible, legally or morally even to the lay eyes, the problem is all the more acute.
+And when many of the numereous cases that we get to see the government fight are actually untenable and indefensible, legally or morally even to the lay eyes, the problem is all the more acute.
 The pattern is familiar and it is always a story of how the government tries to sideline or else skirt around the opinion of the judiciary.
-A typical case history would something like: Government pushes the case of favoured employees in promotion; those at the receiving end file court case challenging the decision; court favours litigants; government resorts to delaying tactics by appealing to higher courts even reaching the Supreme Court in some cases; along the hierarchy the judiciary too vacillates in its opinion, sometimes favouring one and sometimes the other; government finally loses the case, but then the case has lost its relevance as the issue it was being fought have faded into insignificance.
+A typical case history would something like: Government pushes the case of favoured employees in promotion; those at the receiving end file court case challenging the decision; court favours litigants; government resorts to delaying tactics by appealing to higher courts even reaching the Supreme Court in some cases; along the hierarchy the judiciary too vacillates in its opinion, sometimes favouring one and sometimes the other; government finally loses the case, but then the case has in the meantime lost its relevance as the issue on which it was being fought have faded into insignificance.
 Justice delayed become justice denied.
 To cut the story short, it is atrocious to see this fund scarce state waste so much of its resources on totally avoidable cases.
-Without going into specifics, suffices it to say that most of the cases, if not all, are service related `“ of promotions denied, of jumping recruitment rules, of nepotism in service advancements, of salary anomalies, of back-dated appointments etc.
+Without going into specifics, suffices it to say that most of the cases, if not all, are service related – of promotions denied, of jumping recruitment rules, of nepotism in service advancements, of salary anomalies, of back dated appointments etc.